 The insight in this post is based on a virtual trip and additional research, I have not yet visited the location myself due to the pandemic restrictions.
-The virtual trip was hosted by the local tourism experts as part of the Women In Travel Summit* (WITS) online, organized by Wanderful* community.
+The virtual trip was hosted by local tourism experts as part of the Women In Travel Summit (WITS) online, organized by the Wanderful* community.

 For this virtual trip we traveled to New Brunswick’s Bay of Fundy region (Albert County) where you can witness the world’s highest tides, nature’s carvings in Hopewell Rocks, hike along newly developed trails, gaze up at historic lighthouses, and feast to your heart’s desires in Saint John.
 If you are planning a trip through New Brunswick’s Bay of Fundy region this article will hopefully help guide your itinerary.

-This trip can take a weekend if you move fast, or a couple weeks if you sit back to enjoy the views and brews.
+This trip can take a weekend if you move fast, or a couple of weeks if you sit back to enjoy the views and brews.
 But no matter the duration below are a few key spots you should visit during the trip.
 A few spots I would like to visit when the borders open and the world heals.

 This blog post uses affiliate links denoted by ( * ).
 Read the disclaimer about affiliate links & PR gifting here.